| Pindiz on paper looks standard franchise team |

 The Rizwan Factor — Where Questions Must Be Asked

-Mohammad Rizwan is a top-quality cricketer.
-No debate there.
+Mohammad Rizwan is definitely a top-quality cricketer.
+No debate there, but leadership is a different role, and right now, some decisions feel:

-- Over-controlled
+- Over-controlled,

-- Over-personalized
+- Over-personalized,

-- Not aligned with team balance
+- Not aligned with team balance,

 There are players in the squad who:

-- Fit natural roles
+- Fit natural roles,

-- Have proven match-ups
+- Have proven matchups,

 Yet they’re being pushed into alien positions.
+Why?
+That’s the question.

 Capable of a Comeback — But Only If Reality Is Accepted

-- Correcting patterns
+- Correcting patterns,

-- Fixing roles
+- Fixing roles,

-- Accepting mistakes early
+- Accepting mistakes early,

 The Deeper Issue — And This Is Not Just Cricket